 Active senior living comes in many forms.

-Whether it be building balance through yoga poses or keeping the mind sharp with a group game night, people need to lead active lifestyles as they age.
+Whether building balance through yoga poses or keeping the mind sharp with a group game night, people need to lead active lifestyles as they age.

 If you’re looking for more parenting advice, browse our blog.
 Our expert articles were written for parents by parents.